codefresh-io/docs.codefresh.io/_docs/products/promotion-flow-triggers.md

 | **Operator**          | `In`            |
 | **Values**           | `hotfix` `patch`  |

-The Hotfix flow is triggered when the `commit message` contains either `hotfix` or `patch`.
-This ensures that only critical changes labeled as hotfixes or patches trigger the flow.
+The Hotfix flow triggers when the `commit message` contains either `hotfix` or `patch`, ensuring that only critical changes labeled trigger the flow.

 ### Feature branch Promotion Flow